flakas/Latte/README.md

 - keeps track of windows where the user spends time
 - is aware if the user is active or not
-- collects information for analysis and statistics
+- collects information for personal analysis and statistics
-- Can assign time and activities to specific projects and/or categories based on specific rules defined by user (Regular Expressions possibly)
+- can classify activities based on user defined rules
+- ignores unwanted and sensitive information

 Tasks
 -----